-Daily IR-sampled UTH data sample only the dry descending regions in the tropics, thus not giving any information on the upper tropospheric humidity in moisture-source areas.
-Daily, area-weighted, tropical averaged, IR-sampled UTH is always about 9%RH lower than the MW-sampled UTH.
-Time series of IR and MW-sampled UTH were analysed for a year, but no seasonal variations in bias for tropical averaged time series are evident which is consistent with Allan et al. [2003].
+[40] Daily IR-sampled UTH data sample only the dry descending regions in the tropics, thus not giving any information on the upper tropospheric humidity in moisturesource areas.
+Daily, area-weighted, tropical averaged, IRsampled UTH is always about 9 %RH lower than the MW-sampled UTH.
+Time series of IR and MW-sampled UTH were analyzed for a year, but no seasonal variations in bias for tropical averaged time series are evident which is consistent with Allan et al. [2003].

-IR-sampled monthly mean UTH data show excessively indistinct boundaries between 301 ascending and descending regions.
-There are some areas in the tropics with no infrared 392 coverage for an entire month.
-We estimated coherent patterns of clear-sky bias (CSB), 393 which is the IR-sampled UTH minus MW-sampled UTH, on monthly time scales.
-Over 394 some convective regions the CSB is as large as -30 %RH which is about a 50 % relative 395 bias in UTH.
-Seasonal migration of CSB is also seen due to the movement of the tropical 396 convergence zone.
-The bias is correlated not only with UTH values but also with UTH 397 variability; the larger the variability the higher the bias.
-Inter-annual variability of tropical 398 UTH time series is higher for IR-sampled UTH owing to larger spatial noise arising from 399 limited sampling.
-400 documented [Cess and Potter, 1987; Allan and Ringer, 2003; Sohn et al., 2006; Sohn and Bennartz, 2008; Sohn et al., 2010].
+[41] IR-sampled monthly mean UTH data show excessively indistinct boundaries between ascending and descending regions.
+There are some areas in the tropics with no infrared coverage for an entire month.
+We estimated coherent patterns of clear-sky bias (CSB), which is the IR-sampled UTH minus MW-sampled UTH, on monthly time scales.
+Over some convective regions the CSB is as large as -30 %RH which is about a 50 % relative bias in UTH.
+Seasonal migration of CSB is also seen due to the movement of the tropical convergence zone.
+The bias is correlated not only with UTH values but also with UTH variability; the larger the variability the higher the bias.
+Interannual variability of tropical UTH time series is higher for IR-sampled UTH owing to larger spatial noise arising from limited sampling.

+[42] The implication of clear-sky-only sampling by infrared measurements for longwave cloud radiative forcing comparisons between models and satellite data has been discussed and documented [Cess and Potter, 1987; Allan and Ringer, 2003; Sohn et al., 2006; Sohn and Bennartz, 2008; Sohn et al., 2010].
 The major contribution to the model-observation inconsistency in longwave cloud radiative forcing originates from upper tropospheric humidity [e.g., Sohn and Bennartz, 2008].
 The large clear-sky bias in UTH corresponds to about 15 Wm-2 bias in satellite estimates of cloud radiative forcing.